preactjs/preact-cli/README.md

 # preact-cli [![NPM Downloads](https://img.shields.io/npm/dm/preact-cli.svg)](https://www.npmjs.com/package/preact-cli) [![NPM Version](https://img.shields.io/npm/v/preact-cli.svg)](https://www.npmjs.com/package/preact-cli)

+> [!WARNING]
+> `preact-cli` unfortunately no longer sees active development!
+It's stable so you can rely upon it for all of your existing apps, but for creating new ones, we recommend [Vite](https://vitejs.dev) via [`create-preact`](https://github.com/preactjs/create-preact).
+It offers many of the same features but is a much faster, more modern experience.
+Thanks to all the contributors and users over the years!

 > Start building a [Preact] Progressive Web App in seconds 🔥

-> **Note**
-> `preact-cli` no longer sees active development!
-It's stable so you can rely upon it for all of your existing apps, but for creating new ones, we recommend Vite via [`create-preact`](https://github.com/preactjs/create-preact).
-It's a much faster, more modern experience and we're working to bring some Preact-CLI/WMR features to it.

 ### Contents